cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Protocol interface {#api}

-The `verifiable` mode of the protocol (VOPRF) is controlled by a boolean input to a subset of the functions.
+As mentioned previously, the verifiable mode of the protocol (VOPRF) is controlled by the ciphersuite that is used by the participants.
+Recall, that the choice of ciphersuite should be made by the Server, and this choice should be publicly known to all Clients.
+We use the global variable `verifiable` to indicate where ciphersuite verifiability affects the description of the algorithms.

 Each function assumes knowledge of a global group `GG` (satisfying the API in {{pog}}) that is published publicly by the server before the protocol exchange.
 Note that any algorithm that takes inputs, or issues outputs of the form `T x[m]`